ozwillo/ozwillo-kernel/README.md

 ### Application log collector

-The OASIS Kernel collects application logs to help establishing KPIs for the OASIS Platform and ecosystem.
+The Ozwillo Kernel collects application logs to help establishing KPIs for the OASIS Platform and ecosystem.